jsomsanith-tlnd/talend-app/README.md

 ```

 This example is a dummy example, without backend.
-In practice, collections results from api calls, and it could be really nice to have the fetch status stores in collections entities.
+In practice, collections results from api calls, and it could be really nice to have the fetch status and errors stores in collections entities.
 This can be managed by Http service (continue to read for http service).

 ## Http service